BLOG CATEGORIES

 Building codes are continually being updated.
 What doesn’t change is that the responsibility for compliance still falls on you.
 At Kings III, it’s not only our business to know elevator code requirements, it’s also our business to make sure our technicians have the required training and licensing authorizing them to work on the emergency communications systems in your elevators and keep you compliant.
 Not everyone trying to monitor your elevator phones does.
 Let me explain.

-In many states, especially the big ones, various forms of company and/or mechanic licensing is required to work in machine rooms or behind elevator cab fixtures.
+In many states, especially the big ones, various forms of company and/or mechanic licensing are required to work in machine rooms or behind elevator cab fixtures.
 Alarm companies, for example, do not carry that licensing.
 Most commonly they are low voltage contractors and due to the extensive requirements involved their technicians are not and often cannot become licensed to work on elevator equipment including elevator phones.

 Find out how to improve safety and reduce costs at your property